Discover the memory paths in Paris

 Maud Landau, actress

-Eden Gerber (clarinet and singing) and Adrien Séguy (accordion and singing) from the group Assafir.
+Eden Gerber (clarinet and vocals) and Adrien Séguy (accordion and vocals) from the band Assafir.

 I participate